raymond8505/photo-studio-live-preview/README.md

 # What do?!

-Watches a directory for new jpgs, displays them in real time in a simple React gallery.
+Watches a directory for new jpgs, displays them a little bit later in simple React gallery.

 # Ok, but how?